Home » DIY » Painting Upholstered Furniture with a Finish Max

 Finishing Touches Make a Difference

-I removed the other armrest padding, used some spackling to do a little patching on all the staple holes, and did a final coat of paint in the spray booth with the Finish Max and some Behr Premium Plus Ultra in white semi-gloss.
+I removed the other armrest padding, used some spackling to patch all the staple holes, and did a final coat of paint in the spray booth with Finish Max and Behr Premium Plus Ultra in white semi-gloss.
 Finishing touches like this will make your project shine.

 Amazing?
 I think so!
 I’m not the first to paint a fabric chair, but I’ve never seen anyone do it with a Finish Max before!